martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 considered to negotiate their use.

+## Handshake Message Loss Recovery {#dtls-feedback}

+DTLS has a somewhat simplistic retransmission scheme for its handshake datagrams.
+An entire flight of handshake messages is sent repeatedly by an endpoint until it receives a response from its peer.
+In this regard, the QUIC scheme of acknowledgments is more precise in identifying and repairing missing datagrams.
+Providing a more complete and accurate feedback mechanism would be valuable in reducing the performance of the handshake.

 ## DTLS Datagram Header {#packet}

 DTLS 1.2 [RFC6347] has a rather large per-packet overhead.
 This overhead